pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>

-The alignment is encoded in the "path" field.
-The walk through the graph is indicated by a list of "mapping" records, which each have a "position" that includes the node ID.
-The mappings also have a list of "edits" that expression the alignment of the read sequence to the node sequence.
+The alignment is encoded in the `path` field.
+The walk through the graph is indicated by a list of `mapping` records, which each have a `position` that includes the node ID.
+The mappings also have a list of `edit`s that expression the alignment of the read sequence to the node sequence.

 </details>

 Another common format that used to express graph alignments is [GAF](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md#the-graph-alignment-format-gaf).
 We can use `vg convert` to convert between the formats.